massimopizzol/moutreach/_posts/2018-08-30-LCA-wish-list.markdown

 # A little disclaimer

-To be honest I know that a lot of clever people are already active on these fronts and I see many interesting initiatives growing on data sharing, open software, new texbooks, etc. **Too long a list for this short post!** This is really positive.
+To be honest I know that a lot of clever people are already active on these fronts and I see many interesting initiatives growing on data sharing, open software, new textbooks, etc. **Too long a list for this short post!** This is really positive.
 Keep it up.
 Good vibrations.

-I guess in a year I shuold write another post to check what progress has been made...right?
+I guess in a year I should write another post to check what progress has been made...right?
 Perhaps five years...

 [So long.](https://www.youtube.com/watch?v=xqkar6FEulI)